WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_9.md

 Let him take his rod away from me, and let not dread of him terrify me.

 ###### 35
-Then I would speak without fear of him, for I am not so in myself. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then I would speak without fear of him, for I am not so in myself.

 ***